whgns/jwar/README.md

 beginner python game

-run move.py to start it.
+use ** > python move.py** to start it.

 presently, the tiny thing can:

-    > "generate"  - prompts user for mapsize (square) and generates a list of list of lists with random place descriptions
+    > "generate"  - prompts user for map dimension and generates a list^3 with random place descriptions

     > "save"      - saves the map to urMap.jw